 No filtering face mask can guarantee that you will not get sick.
 But, not wearing any protection insures you have no protection.
 The choice is yours!

-MIT researchers study revealed “that disease spread by sneezing travels much farther than originally thought.
-A study by found that coughs and sneezes are far more adept at spreading viruses than they had thought.
+An MIT study revealed: “that disease spread by sneezing travels much farther than originally thought.
+The study found that coughs and sneezes are far more adept at spreading viruses than they had thought.
 They say the discovery means office ventilation systems play a far bigger role in spreading disease that previously thought.”

 According to a new University of Maryland study, “It is easier to spread the influenza virus (flu) than previously thought, according to a new study.
 People commonly believe that they can catch the flu by exposure to droplets from an infected person’s coughs or sneezes or by touching contaminated surfaces.
 But, new information about flu transmission reveals that we may pass the flu to others just by breathing.”

-There are many styles of masks to wear and buying and wearing the right mask is important.
-They are not all the same.
+There are many styles of masks and buying and wearing the right mask is important.

-- Carbon additives or not – Not all hazards are particulates, some are gaseous
+- Active carbon – Not all hazards are particulates, some are gaseous

 - Fit – If it doesn’t fit, it won’t work well